 Online reviews can impact your reputation and eventually your whole business.
 That’s a fact.
 Want proof?
 According to research, a massive 80% of consumers can change their purchase decision after reading a negative review online.
 They do this even if the business in question was referred by a family or friend as a separate study by LMG showed that of those who searched online for referred businesses, 52% looked for reviews or ratings.
 Online reviews are that powerful.

 But reviews aren’t always bad.
 In fact, they can spur new life into your business and even boost your bottom line.
 What impact they make – whether positive or negative – will depend on what actions you take today.
+The good news is that an effective online review management software can make all the difference to your bottom line.
 See what we mean through a short video on online reputation management.

 Watch our video now: